Designing Beer Labels: Sizing and Dimensions

-The overall size and dimensions of your bottle or can label depends on a few key factors.
+The overall beer label sizes and dimensions of your bottle or can label depends on a few key factors.
 Once you identify what you have to work with, you can create a canvas that will hold your new beer label design.

 Consider the Bottle or Can